YuLiumt/Cactus/note/introduction.rst

 --------------
 For visualizing 1-dimensional ASCII output, standard tools like matplotlib are often used; for 2- and 3-dimensional HDF5 output, VisIt is popular (freely available) options.

-I written a python library named `CactusTool <https://github.com/YuLiumt/CactusTool>`_.
+I written a python library named CactusTool The source code for CactusTool is hosted on GitHub at https://github.com/YuLiumt/CactusTool

 You can clone it with